Want to go to a US national park? You must bring a face mask - Local News 8

 Big park attendance this summer

-When the 2021 summer travel season first unfolded and the Delta variant had not yet become widespread, Americans flocked to parks in huge numbers.
+As the 2021 summer travel season unfolded, Americans flocked to parks in huge numbers.

 Arches National Park in Utah was one of a number of headliner parks that saw significant overcrowding.
 The influx of visitors forced the park to temporarily shut its gates almost daily.